CS361-Sp25/P1/README.md

 ## Compiling and Using

 ### Compiling
-To complile the DFA implementation and test cases, navigate to the project's root and run the following command:
+To complile the DFA implementation and test cases on the onyx server, navigate to the project's root and run the following command:

 `javac -cp .:/usr/share/java/junit.jar ./test/dfa/DFATest.java`